 Customers who purchase the brewer have the highest average lifetime revenue; which makes sense, given that the cost of the brewer is included in this measure.
 In contrast, customers who purchase coffee beans typically only purchase low-cost items.

 Among customers who have purchased coffee capsules, half make a repeat order in about two months.
 However, among customers who have purchased coffee beans, half make a repeat order in about one month.
 This could be because people who order capsules either (1) do not drink as much coffee, or (2) place orders in bulk (for example, purchasing two months’ worth of coffee in one order).

 Using the metrics outlined in this article, you can also build other useful repurchasing analyses.
 For example, you can also see how customers repurchase the same item - for example, if they buy refills regularly.
 Capsules and coffee beans may be repurchased regularly, but it would be unexpected to see customers making repeat purchases of the coffee brewer.
 If your business focuses on refills or restocking, this analysis would be useful.

 In addition to analyzing the repurchasing behavior of your customers, you can also build analyses that look at customer loyalty.
 Consider analyzing patterns in customer churn - where are your customers leaving your site and not coming back?
 At what rate is this occurring?

 Once you have identified why churn is happening, you can use your analysis to build a

 reactivation campaign.
-Using this data, you can identify users who’ve become inactive, how long it is been since their last visit, what their last purchase was, and so on.
-This will allow you to make actionable decisions that will entice your customers to come back.
+Using this data, you can identify users who’ve become inactive, how long it has been since their last visit, what their last purchase was, and so on.
+This allows you to make actionable decisions that entice your customers to come back.